The Rise of a Lifesaving Blood Bank in Sierra Leone

 But for clinicians like Dumbuya, who since 2018 has managed the maternity ward at Partners In Health-supported Koidu Government Hospital (KGH) in Kono District, this reality is changing.
 And for the women she and her team care for—as well as patients in the pediatric and emergency wards, the other departments most in need of access to blood—health outcomes are changing, too.

-Thanks to PIH’s partnership with the Sierra Leone Ministry of Health, and its investments in the KGH blood bank, safe transfusions are widely available.
+Thanks to PIH’s partnership with the Sierra Leone Ministry of Health, and its investments in the KGH blood bank, made possible in part through the support of Global Affairs Canada, safe transfusions are widely available.
 What once was a single, unreliably cold refrigerator has turned into what Dumbuya called “a real game changer for us.

 “Nine times out of 10 that we need emergency blood, we have it,” she said.
 “It’s saved countless lives.”